javadiahad/microservice-test/README.md

 ## How to run Product1
 Inside Product1 folder run (mvnw spring-boot:run).
 It starts product1 microservice Product1 microservice uses an in-memory database.
 It seeds database by sample data on startup.
 If accessing an external port has limited in your organization, this command (mvnw spring-boot:run) won't work.
-So in the Product1 folder uses something like this(java -jar target/product1-0.0.1-SNAPSHOT.jar) instead.
+In the Product1 folder run something like this(java -jar target/product1-0.0.1-SNAPSHOT.jar) instead.

 ## How to run product1-ui